MatPizzolo/my-libft/README.md

 > _The aim of this project is to code a C library regrouping usual functions that you'll be allowed to use in all your other projects._

-For detailed information, refer to the [**subject of this project**](https://github.com/appinha/42cursus/tree/master/_PDFs).

-	🚀 TLDR: this project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.

 ### Functions from `<ctype.h>` library